 Now, on the main interface of the Qtemu GUI, select the created VM and click on the start button.
 This will open the boot screen.

 Wait for a few minutes depending upon the OS distribution you are using, it will show the LIVE screen of the same.
 However, I tried to boot and install Windows 10 on Qemu using the GUI but it was quite sluggish and slow.

-Although the CLI can be used to create and manage Virtual machine on Windows 10 using the QEMU, with Qtemu GUI tool it becomes quite easy, however, in my case it worked well with Lightweight Linux Distros but for Windows guest VMs quite slow and low performance.
+Although the CLI can be used to create and manage a Virtual machine on Windows 10 using the QEMU, with the Qtemu GUI tool it becomes quite easy, however, in my case it worked well with Lightweight Linux Distros but for Windows guest VMs quite slow and low performance.
 I recommend using VirtualBox instead.
 Yet, if someone wants to experience Qemu on Windows 10 this is the easiest possible way.
 Still, be cautious with Qtemu hardware configuration because slight here and there will not let you boot the VM.